Book I

 Two brave villagers left the Mountain Court village to steal back from bandits who live in a known hideout south.
 They never came back.

-Adventurers have found two iron gates from corridors on the underground cathedral they found by the river floods, southeast of Sigisfarne.
-One does not open and the other one is blocked by a collapsed corridor.
+Adventurers have found two iron gates in corridors in the underground cathedral, which they found by the river floods, southeast of Sigisfarne.
+One does not open, and a collapsed corridor blocks the other one.

 Note found on a dead adventurer “…“Big Market”… “Wall”… “Village”…”